whoisjosephmark/tailwind-plugins/README.md

 ### Utilities

-Note - all Oklab colour utilities currently JIT values only since your theme is probably in hex or RGB.
+Note - all Oklab colour utilities currently allow JIT values only since your theme is probably in hex or RGB.

 **`bg-gradient-oklab-to-[direction]`**